 On March 30, 2010, Cohen Milstein filed a class action lawsuit on behalf of investors against McGladrey and Altschuler in Illinois state court for failing to follow generally accepted accounting standards and guidelines and issuing materially false and misleading audit reports that were relied upon by the Lancelot Funds’ investors.
 The lawsuit, however, was stayed by the federal bankruptcy court overseeing the Lancelot Funds’ bankruptcy proceeding, at the request of the Lancelot Funds’ bankruptcy trustee.
 The lawsuit remained stayed for five years until a federal district court in Illinois dismissed the trustee’s lawsuit against McGladrey and Altschuler under the doctrine of in pari delicto, determining that the trustee could not pursue a case against the accounting firms for fraud when the Lancelot Funds’ themselves had also engaged in related acts of fraud.
 The U.S. Court of Appeals for the Seventh Circuit affirmed the district court’s ruling.
 Shortly thereafter, Cohen Milstein’s action on behalf of investors against McGladrey and Altschuler was reinstated.

-The case is Tradex Global Master Fund SPC Ltd. et al. v.
-Lancelot Investment Management, LLC, et al., Case No. 10-CH-13264, Circuit Court of Cook County, Illinois.
+The case name is: Tradex Global Master Fund SPC Ltd. et al. v.
+Lancelot Investment Management, LLC, et al., Case No. 10-CH-13264, Circuit Court of Cook County, Illinois